πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Pain that intensifies after prolonged standing, climbing stairs, running, or walking on hard surfaces.
 Barefoot walking on hard floors is often especially painful.

-⚠ When to seek urgent care: If you experience severe heel pain following trauma, numbness or tingling in the foot, or pain that does not improve with rest, please contact a healthcare professional immediately or visit an emergency clinic.
-These may indicate conditions requiring prompt medical assessment.
+When to seek urgent care: If you experience severe heel pain following trauma, numbness or tingling in the foot, or pain that does not improve with rest, please contact a healthcare professional immediately or visit an emergency clinic.

 Risk Factors